Private equity’s requirement for great C-suite leadership is proving to be pandemic-proof.

-Though top-tier executives continue to enter new deals, shutdowns and stay-at-home orders have impacted the overall pool of candidates.
+Though top-tier executives continue to enter new deals, the pandemic’s ongoing impact has impacted the overall pool of candidates.

 Many sitting executives who believed they were close to an exit (and thus willing to explore their next position) prior to Covid-19 have been stuck in stasis due to the decline in deal flow, and more executives coping with pre-existing personal or family health issues have removed themselves from consideration.

-Generally, the modern candidate will only put themselves and their family through the associated uncertainty of a potential career move if they are fully committed to the opportunity.
+Generally, the modern candidate will only put themselves and their family through the associated uncertainty of a potential career move if there is unified commitment to the opportunity.

-As Falcon partner Rob Huxtable notes, “the pandemic has intensified candidates’ initial assessment of the opportunity.
+As Falcon’s Rob Huxtable notes, “the pandemic has intensified candidates’ initial assessment of the opportunity.
 Those committed to pursuing the role are moving boldly, while those who are hesitant are quickly opting out of consideration.”